jsmvalente/ldRouting/README.md

 bitcoind.zmqpubrawtx=tcp://127.0.0.1:28333
 ```

-The LDR protocol uses the IP addresses announced by nodes in the lightning network to find its routes, so you for nodes to be able to route payments to your node you should need to set ```tlsextraip``` or ```tlsextradomain``` correctly.
+The LDR protocol uses the IP addresses announced by nodes in the lightning network to connect to its peers, so to be able to route payments to your node you should need to set ```tlsextraip``` or ```tlsextradomain``` correctly.
 After setting one of those configuration options you'll need to restart lnd to regenerate your ```tls.cert```.